At a Glance

 - Maintain and develop a group SharePoint hub.

-- Commission requests for information and take responsibility for drafting summaries of the responses.
+- Commission requests for information and draft summaries of the responses.

 - Advise on, analyse and support the implementation of feedback mechanisms to measure employee engagement.

-- Liaise with CDO Private Office on regular strategic priorities.
+- Liaise with the CDO Private Office on regular strategic priorities.

 - Develop strong relationships across the group.